murad1986/shamela_to_kindle/README.en.md

 - `--cover path/to.jpg|png`: provide a local cover (recommended ≥ 300×300).

 ## What Works / What Doesn’t
-- Works reliably: Minimal EPUB3 (above) — passes Send‑to‑Kindle for this book.
+- Works reliably: Minimal EPUB (above) — passes Send‑to‑Kindle for this book.
 - Not reliable for Send‑to‑Kindle (kept out by design):
-  - EPUB3 with embedded fonts and/or extra pages (cover/info) — often e999.
+  - EPUB with embedded fonts and/or extra pages (cover/info) — often e999.
-  - EPUB2 (OPF 2.0 + NCX) — inconsistent, e999.
+  - Legacy profiles (NCX/complex metadata) — inconsistent.

-  - DOCX — not accepted in our tests for this title.
+More details about the profile and cover logic: see TECHNICAL.md.

 ## Notes
 - Respect the website.
 Throttle requests and avoid parallel scraping.